qmk/qmk_firmware/keyboards/handwired/hillside/keymaps/default/readme.md

 --------------|ENTER|-----| GUI | ALT | Num | Nav |---| Sym |SPACE| ALT | GUI |-----| APP |--------------
 ```

-The base layer can be either QWERTY, Colemak-DH or Dvorak, with the non-alpha and non-symbol keys identical between them.
+The base layer can be either of QWERTY, Colemak-DH or Dvorak,
+  with identical non-alpha and non-symbol keys.
 QWERTY is the default.

 A standard keyboard layout is used for:

-- Tab, backspace, and shifts in the outer columns
+- Tab, backspace and shift keys in the outer columns.
-- Alt/option and GUI/command on both thumbs, with the location swappable for windows or mac.
+- Alt/option and GUI/command keys on both thumbs, with the location swappable for windows or mac.
+- A space key on the right thumb.

 The differences from a standard layout are:

-- Three additional "shift" keys access the navigation/editing, symbol/function, and  number layers.
+- There are three additional "shift" keys
+  to access the navigation/editing, symbol/function, and number layers.
-- Enter is on the left thumb.
+- Enter is on the left thumb or ring finger.
-  This location allowed the more common right hand keys to be preserved.
+  This location allowed preserving the more common right-hand keys.
-  Feel free to adjust it or have it share the right shift key.
+  Feel free to swap it with the quote key or have it share the right shift key
+    as a mod-tap key.
 - Control is in the caps lock spot.
 - Esc and `~ are above the thumbs.
 - The rarer AltGr key is in a layer.

 <details>
 <summary>Details of Dvorak and Colemak-DH</summary>
-In the Dvorak layout, the outer home row key is the "/?" symbols, so that the same 12 symbols can be skipped in the symbols layer.
+In the Dvorak layout, the outer home row key is the "/?" symbols
+  so that the same 12 symbols are taken care of on the base layer.

 ```
 Dvorak